-PingIntelligence for APIs provides a Docker toolkit which is used to create Docker images of PingIntelligence components and MongoDB.
-The Docker toolkit can be run on either on a RHEL 7.6 or a Ubuntu 16.0.4 LTS machine.
-The Docker toolkit provides information on environment variables available for the PingIntelligence components, and an example Kubernetes yaml file for automated deployment of PingIntelligence in Kubernetes environments.
+PingIntelligence for APIs provides a Docker toolkit using which you can create Docker images of the various PingIntelligence products, tools, and MongoDB.
+The output of the Docker toolkit are Docker images.
+The docker toolkit should be run either on a RHEL 7.6 or a Ubuntu 16 LTS machine.